-Holiday Weekend: No tutoring on September 6th or 7th for Labor Day.
+Holiday Weekend: No tutoring on October 4th, 5th, or 6th for Fall Break.

 Register online for the ASW Workshops and the Basic Skills Test prep workshops!

 Diversity 411 will be hosting a guest speaker!
-Maura Cullen on September 16th!
+Dr. Ingrid Mattson on November 6th!
 More information to come!